 As Downtown Baton Rouge continues to see an unprecedented number of visitors and private investment, the need to present downtown as a clean and safe destination is ever increasing.
 Downtown now hosts over 1000 events, 72 cruise ship stops from three major cruise lines, large conventions and conferences.
 The DDD works as a liaison between the Downtown Maintenance Committee, the City Parish Department of Public Works and Baton Rouge Police Department to achieve the best visitor experience possible.
 The Department of Public Works provides frequent trash and litter pick-up and street sweeper services throughout downtown while also providing the required assistance for the many community events.
-With the growing number of residents, workers, and visitors downtown, the Baton Rouge Police Department is opening an additional downtown precinct and adding more officers in response to this growth.
-The DDD keeps up an active relationship with these downtown officers to better assist our constituents.
+With the growing number of residents, workers, and visitors downtown, the DDD keeps up an active relationship with these downtown officers to better assist our constituents.